shirleyobih1/path-cc.github.io/_gil/limits_of_current_gpu_accounting_in_osg.md

 layout: markdown
 date: 2022-5-31
 excerpt: |
-    OSG currently accounts for GPU resources in “GPU chip hours”[1].
+    OSG currently accounts for GPU resources in “GPU chip hours” \[[1][source1]\].
 The GPUs are however not all the same, some are small and some are big; the science delivered from different models thus varies by an order of magnitude.
 Moreover, a single GPU could be shared between multiple jobs.

     We thus propose that OSG starts treating GPUs similarly to CPUs, i.e., switches GPU-core-hours, like we do for CPUs.